 When the Clean Water Act (CWA) passed in 1972, its purpose was to regulate pollution and protect wetlands.
 This meant that the CWA could federally protect all relevant parts of an aquatic ecosystem, such as lakes, streams, rivers, ponds and wetlands.
 The main goal was to make all of our nation's waters “fishable and swimmable".
 Unfortunately, the effectiveness of the CWA was cut short with the Court's decision in Sackett v EPA (2023).
 Learn more about the case and its implications:

 CSCLS is working in Powell Township, Marquette Township, and Chocolay Township to identify gaps in local legislation and find opportunities for local governments to better protect their wetlands.
-Take a closer look at our review of these townships' current protections!
+Take a closer look at our review of these townships' current protections:

 Historical wetlands make up 32% of land in Marquette County.
 Wetlands exist all throughout the county, and most are located on private property; there’s a good chance you have some on your property.
 Wetlands come in many different shapes, sizes, and styles.
 Types of wetlands in Marquette County include deciduous swamps, wet meadows, emergent marshes, conifer swamps, and bogs.
 Here are some defining features of these wetland types (information comes from the Michigan Natural Features Inventory Natural Communities List):